 Full production planned for 2020

-THE BIG DATA SHOW will be an SQA accredited project that includes 2 in-school workshops and a 90 minute live performance for whole S1 year groups and teachers in Perth, Edinburgh and Glasgow June 2020.
+THE BIG DATA SHOW is an SQA accredited project that includes 2 in-school workshops and a 90 minute live performance for whole S1 year groups and teachers in Perth, Edinburgh and Glasgow June 2020.

 Pupils “became much more aware of the amount of data gathering going on in the background without them giving explicit permission and this was a shock to them.”
 Mrs Hollas.
 Drama Teacher.
 Perth Academy.